 Receiving money as a freelancer in Nigeria can be one of the most difficult problems.
 However, you should not be discouraged from monetizing your talent because payment services such as Payoneer, Transferwise, bitcoin wallets, and even a domiciliary account can help you get things fixed.

-As a result, if you want to become a freelancer in Nigeria and commercialize your talent to a worldwide audience, this piece will serve as a guide.
+If you want to become a freelancer in Nigeria and commercialize your talent to a worldwide audience, this piece will serve as a guide.

 What exactly is a Freelancer?